Volume 16, Issue 3 (Journal of Soil and Plant Interactions 2025) 2025, 16(3): 1-21 | Back to browse issues page

 XML Persian Abstract Print

-Methods: The experiment was conducted in greenhouse conditions as a factorial in a completely randomized design with 12 treatments and three replications.
-The experimental treatments included elemental sulfur fertilizer at two levels of zero and 20 mg kg-1 (inoculated with Thiobacillus inoculum), two sources of selenium fertilizer (sodium selenate and selenite) at three levels of zero, two and four mg l-1 applied as a foliar spray.
-The cultivated canola variety was Dalgan and grown in greenhouse conditions for 5 months.
-This cultivar is open-pollinated.
-The sulfur was in powder form with a purity of 99%, which was added to the soil of the sulfur-containing treatments, along with Thiobacillus inoculum (with a population of 1×108 cells per ml) two weeks before planting.
-Foliar application of selenium was carried out at the beginning of stem elongation (code 30 of the two-digit growth code of canola).
-After the seed maturation period (5 months, physiological maturity), the dry weight of the seed and the aerial parts of the plant was measured separately.
+Methods: The experiment was conducted in greenhouse conditions using a factorial design with three treatments and three replications.
+The treatments included elemental sulfur at two levels (zero and 20 mg kg-1, inoculated with Thiobacillus inoculum) and two sources of selenium fertilizer (sodium selenate and selenite) at three levels (zero, two, and four mg L-1) applied as foliar spray.
+The cultivated canola variety was Dalgan and grown for 5 months.
+The sulfur was in powder form which was added to the soil of the sulfur-containing treatments, along with Thiobacillus inoculum (with a population of 1×108 cells per mL) two weeks before planting.
+Foliar application of selenium was carried out at the beginning of stem elongation.

-Conclusion: Providing the appropriate amount of sulfur relative to selenium is crucial for the growth of canola.
-In the non-stress conditions of this experiment, applying selenium did not significantly increase canola grain yield.
-However, when applied from a selenate source at a concentration of 4 g l-1, it did improve the concentration of selenium in the grain, making it suitable for grain enrichment purposes.
+Conclusion: In the non-stress conditions of this experiment, applying selenium did not significantly increase canola grain yield.
+When applied from a selenate source at a concentration of 4 g L-1, it did improve the concentration of selenium in the grain, making it suitable for grain enrichment purposes.

 Type of Study: Research | Subject: Availability of soil water and nutrients for plant